Other: althaea, althea

 Plant Family: Malvaceae

-Known throughout the ancient Egyptian, Arab, Greek, and Roman cultures, and used continually for at least 2000 years, marshmallow leaf and root continue to provide relief for irritations, internally and externally.
-In traditional folk healing practices it was given to soothe and moisten mucous membranes of the respiratory, digestive, and urinary tracts, and also as an external soothing poultice for wounds and burns.
-This plant has been used in beverages, desserts, candies, cosmetic creams, and was the "root" of the original marshmallow confectionery.4
+Known throughout the ancient Egyptian, Arab, Greek, and Roman cultures, this herb has been used continually for at least 2000 years.
+In traditional folk practices it was given to soothe and moisten mucous membranes of the respiratory, digestive, and urinary tracts, and also as an external poultice.
+This plant has been used in beverages, desserts, candies, cosmetic creams, and was the "root" of the original marshmallow confectionery.

 Marshmallow root provides natural mucilage that supports, soothes, and moistens mucous membranes of the respiratory, digestive, and urinary tracts.*

 Marshmallow is in the mucilage containing Malvaceae family.
 It is an herbaceous perennial and grows to a height of 2-5 feet with soft, velvety, and irregularly serrated leaves.
-Its flowers which form clusters at leaf axils5 or panicles, and are similar to, yet smaller than, other flowers in the related Malva genus.2 This plant grows in salt marshes, by the sea, along riverbanks, and other equally damp areas, hence its common name 'marshmallow.'
-The generic name Althaea, (a name shared with an ancient Greek goddess who was yet another lover of Dionysus) was derived from the Greek word 'altheo' meaning to heal or cure, suggesting its healing properties.2 The name of the of genus Malva, and of the Malvaceae at large, is derived from the Latin 'mollis', or the Greek 'malake' meaning soft, most likely related its softening and healing qualities.2 A. rosea (garden variety hollyhock) is very similar to marshmallow and may be used interchangeably6, yet its roots are considered an adulterant to marshmallow root in commerce5.
-A variety of other Malva species have high mucilage content and are thus medicinal to some degree as well.2 Marshmallow is native to northern Africa, western and central Asia, the Caucasus, China, and in much of Europe from Denmark and the UK south to the Mediterranean.1 It is naturalized in the U.S, Europe, and Australia in 'marshy' areas.
+Its flowers which form clusters at leaf axils or panicles, and are similar to, yet smaller than, other flowers in the related Malva genus.
+This plant grows in salt marshes, by the sea, along riverbanks, and other equally damp areas, hence its common name 'marshmallow.'
+The generic name Althaea, (a name shared with an ancient Greek goddess who was yet another lover of Dionysus) was derived from the Greek word 'altheo' meaning to heal or cure, suggesting its beneficial properties.
+The name of the of genus Malva, and of the Malvaceae at large, is derived from the Latin 'mollis', or the Greek 'malake' meaning soft, most likely related its softening and beneficial qualities.
+A. rosea (garden variety hollyhock) is very similar to marshmallow and may be used interchangeably, yet its roots are considered an adulterant to marshmallow root in commerce.
+A variety of other Malva species have high mucilage content and are thus beneficial to some degree as well.
+Marshmallow is native to northern Africa, western and central Asia, the Caucasus, China, and in much of Europe from Denmark and the UK south to the Mediterranean.
+It is naturalized in the U.S, Europe, and Australia in 'marshy' areas.

 Cultivation And Harvesting

-Originally grown in monasteries and country gardens in medieval times,7 this popular herb is now cultivated for commerce in Germany, Hungary, Croatia, Italy, France,1 and Bulgaria.
+Originally grown in monasteries and country gardens in medieval times, this popular herb is now cultivated for commerce in Germany, Hungary, Croatia, Italy, France, and Bulgaria.

 Wild marshmallow is considered a threatened plant in Germany and other parts of Europe.
-9,10 Due to its scarcity, there are restrictions on the importation and exportation of wildcrafted plants.10
+Due to its scarcity, there are restrictions on the importation and exportation of wildcrafted plants.

 History And Folklore